Mikuel210/Starkit/README.md

 - **Propulsion**: I'm using two counter rotating brushless motors and 7" propellers.
 Each motor is powered by its own 6S LiPo battery and 60A ESC.
 - **Avionics**: The main flight computer is an ESP32.
 I'm using an MPU9250 for orientation and a TF-Luna LiDAR for measuring altitude.
 - **Control**: I'm using four TVC vanes driven by four Corona DS918MG servos.
+- **Software**: I'm using PID algorithms for controlling orientation and altitude.
 - **Structure**: The structure is built from 5mm carbon fiber rods.
 The rods are locked into 3D printed structural parts that hold mounts to attach the components as well.
 - **Landing gear**: I'm using deployable landing gear, actuated by four SG90 servos.
 Each landing leg is made of a two part design that locks the leg in place once deployed.